 - Staff should supervise and maintain control over any photographing pupils take during on-school or off-site activities. - Camera phones are less visible and can be used to bully or take inappropriate images.
-Pupils are not permitted to carry phones in school. - If it is found that cameras or camera phones have been misused, the school will follow the disciplinary procedures as outlined in the school's cyberbullying policy.
-In some cases it maybe necessary for the school to contact the Children's Social Work and Psychology Service and/or the police. - Also see the Mobile Phone Policy
+If it is school policy to allow pupils to bring camera phones on site, their use should not be permitted in changing rooms, toilets or in other areas with a heightened expectation of privacy1. - If it is found that cameras or camera phones have been misused, the school will follow the disciplinary procedures as outlined in the school's cyberbullying policy.
+In some cases it maybe necessary for the school to contact the Children's Social Work and Psychology Service and/or the police. - Also see the Mobile Phone Policy.